-Found a feather?
-Use this handy guide by naturalist and presenter Brett Westwood to identify which bird it belongs to.
+Found a bird feather?
+Use this handy guide by naturalist and presenter Brett Westwood to identify which bird it comes from.

-There’s a bit of a Maigret or Miss Marple inside any naturalist – we all relish a spot of detection.
-Winter is a good time to test your forensic skills with a quest for quills, so here we’ve selected a range of colourful feathers that can help you pinpoint the species of bird to which they once belonged.
+Identifying bird feathers is a great skill for any naturalist to learn.
+Here, we’ve selected a range of colourful feathers that can help you pinpoint the species of bird to which they once belonged.

 There are several types of feathers.
 Downy ones keep the bird warm and are often less obvious, but most of the visible plumage is made up of contour feathers which often overlap.
 Many of those we’ve shown here are from the wing and most are primary or secondary feathers.

-The primaries are the long, often stiff feathers attached to the ‘hand’.
+The primary feathers are the long, often stiff feathers attached to the ‘hand’.
 The shorter secondary feathers are attached to the bird’s ‘forearm’.
 On the shoulders are the scapular feathers and the locations of the breast, flank and tail feathers speak for themselves.

 This guide will help you identify single feathers, but the remains of a bird of prey or mammal kill will often give you a further set of clues with several types of feather.
 Sparrowhawk plucking-posts are often good hunting grounds, and are targeted by other feather-hunters than ourselves: long-tailed tits use up to 2,000 feathers in their spherical nests.

-To preserve feathers lay them on a 0.5cm-thick base of washing powder.
+To preserve any feathers that you find, lay them on a 0.5cm-thick base of washing powder.
 Cover with another layer of the same thickness and leave to dry for a month.

 Goldfinch feather (Carduelis carduelis)

 Goldfinch feathers show part of the yellow wing-bar on the secondary feathers, a white base and a white tip forming the wing’s white trailing edge.